-If you recently said “I do” — or you are planning to soon, taxes, and tax implications of marriage, might be the last thing on your mind.
+If you recently said “I do” — or you are planning to soon, taxes, and understanding the tax implications of marriage might be the last thing on your mind.
 However, it is very important to sit down with your spouse (or your spouse-to-be ) to see how marriage will impact your taxes and your finances on a whole.
 Don’t know where to start?
 We answer the question, “What are the tax implications of a marriage?”

 The first step is to be aware of what the Internal Revenue Service (IRS) needs.
 There are several requirements for newlyweds, but we will list a few of the key ones below:-